bitsofcotton/p2/README.md

 # Description on integrated predictor:
 p.cc is the integrated predictors of whole p0, p1, p2.
 If the input argument is large enough, this slices some dimension of the input stream.
-We use P0DFT class to harden this with Th.
-Condorcet's jury. p.cc status \< 0 for implicit copycat prediction, otherwise, explicit prediction.
+If we use P0DFT class to harden this with Th.
+Condorcet's jury also effects. p.cc status \< 0 for implicit copycat prediction, otherwise, explicit prediction.

-# Tips on system integrity:
-p.cc and rand.cc combination produces broken result from somehow. pr.cc is to beat them if i/o condition is nightmare.
-However, if the library we have nor compiler we have, nor system nor userspace we have is suspicious, this doesn't beats enough in theoretically.

 # Known Bug
 If we use cr.py with lieonn.hh description, we should pass the parameter reasonable (output to be less than INT_MAX), otherwise, periodical clipping will occur causes broken result.